FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/techcongress-growing-the-congressional-innovation-fellowship.md

 created-on: 2023-06-30T16:55:52.261Z
 updated-on: 2023-06-30T16:55:52.275Z
 published-on: 2023-06-30T16:55:52.287Z
+description:
-blurb: TechCongress is an organization that provides fellowships to bridge the informational gap between technologists and policymakers in Congress by placing computer scientists, engineers, and other technologists on Capitol Hill to serve as technology advisors to members of Congress.
+  TechCongress is an organization that provides fellowships to bridge the informational gap between technologists and policymakers in Congress by placing computer scientists, engineers, and other technologists on Capitol Hill to serve as technology advisors to members of Congress.